 - Monthly Case Presentation

-1. Didactic Component: Online Training
+1. Didactic Component: Online Training or In-Person Workshop

 The first step in PST training is to complete a didactic component, which consists of online training modules.
 A one (1)-hour group Q&A session will be held prior to beginning the phone-based practice sessions.